Application deadline for Undergraduate Research Programs:

 Do you provide meals?

-We do not provide meals, but we do provide an $850 meal allowance to undergraduate researchers.
+We do not provide meals, but we do provide a $850 meal allowance to undergraduate researchers.
 There are many great restaurants near the Cornell campus and a variety of places to shop for groceries.
 The dorms will have a shared fridge and mini fridges will be available for rent.

 Each Wednesday, the program will provide a lunch as part of the Wednesday Summer Seminar Series for undergraduate students.